Development plans

 Do national plans influence local development plans?

-Each development plan is examined by the Office of the Planning Regulator to ensure that it is not in opposition to national and regional strategies.
+Each development plan is examined by the Office of the Planning Regulator to ensure that it does not go against any national or regional strategies.

 Development plans must also have an environmental report that highlights any significant environmental effect the plan may have.